EaredGrebes/RGBD_CV/README.md

 -  edge detection
 -  surface normal computation for the depth data

 The last cool thing to mention is an image warping routine, which applies a rotation and translation to the whole RGBD data set.
-This will generate new RGB and depth images taking into acount the perspective change and elementary shading.
+This will generate new RGB and depth images taking into account the perspective change and elementary shading.

 NOTE: this code has only been developed and tested on linux.
 Software requirements: